Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 [![sc.exe qc wdfilter]({{site.baseurl}}/img/wdfilterpath.PNG)]({{site.baseurl}}/img/wdfilterpath.PNG)

-As you can see it's not exactly the one we showed in the table above, as `\SystemRoot` is a NT symbolic link.
+As you can see the path starts with `\SystemRoot`, which is a NT symbolic link.
 Using SysInternals' Winobj.exe we can see that `\SystemRoot` points to `\Device\BootDevice\Windows`. `\Device\BootDevice` is itself another symbolic link to, at least for my machine, `\Device\HarddiskVolume4`.
 Like all objects in the Windows kernel, NT symbolic links' security is subordinated to ACL.
 Let's inspect them:

 [![symlink acl]({{site.baseurl}}/img/symlinkacl.PNG)]({{site.baseurl}}/img/symlinkacl.PNG)